NickDeas/Low-Level-Language-Syntax-Highlighters/README.md

 filetype plugin indent on
 syntax on
 ```
+7. You can repeat these steps with the other languages you would like syntax highlighters for
+			ARM: Replace m with s in the steps above (i.e. m.vim --> s.vim)
 TIP: The Syntax Highlighting may not work if you have a colorscheme set in your .vimrc file.
 Ensure to delete or comment out the line while working with assembly files.